nickhir/gwas-sumstats-harmoniser/README.md

 --file Full_path_of_the_file_to_be_harmonised or --list path_of_list.txt \
 -profile executor,singularity/conda or -profile standard,docker/conda
 ```
+Use `-profile executor` to run on a SLURM cluster or `-profile standard` to run locally.
 Harmonising a batch of files in list.txt file, which is a txt file that each row is a full path of tsv files to be harmonised.

 All results will be stored in the current working directory.